 Each research reserve is made up of a core area and a buffer area.
 The core area around the estuary is managed for long-term research, water-quality monitoring, education and coastal stewardship.

-The reserves are run by the state with input from local partners.
+The reserves are run cooperatively with governmental and local partners.
 The goal of the reserve system is to support local knowledge and management decisions pertaining to the coastal resources of the region.